DM-be/HotelBooking-agent/README.md

 The goal was to build a conversational agent/chatbot that could be contacted on a hotel Facebook page.
 This agent would guide a client to book a room or to answer questions such as the location of the hotel.

 ### Technical
 The agent is a web server responding to HTTP requests.
-Within the body of these requests is information about sender, the text sent, channel data,...
+Within the body of these requests is information about sender, the text sent, channel data and more.
 The Microsoft bot framework v4 leverages this data and provides ways to support a natural flow of a conversation between the sender and the bot.

 <img src="https://docs.microsoft.com/en-us/azure/bot-service/v4sdk/media/bot-builder-activity.png?view=azure-bot-service-4.0">

 The design of this application is based on the concept of a stack.
 Bot framework provides the concept of a "Dialog".
 This class can be used to manipulate the stack.
 Dialogs are pushed on top of other dialogs.
 Some dialogs provide steps in a waterfall like structure.
 Only when all steps are complete the dialog will end and get pushed off the stack.
 When this happens an optional result can be returned.
 Through continuing to a next step in a dialog, ending a dialog, replacing a dialog or starting a new dialog the conversation feels smooth for an end user.
 This concept also helps in maintaining clear code and structure.
-In the application everything is a dialog, every separate function is maintained in a separate class.
+In the application everything is a dialog, every separate functionality is maintained in a separate class.

 I go into full technical detail in my <a href="https://github.com/DM-be/HotelBooking-agent/raw/master/Bachelorproef_Dennis_Morent.pdf"> thesis</a>, supported with code examples and schematics.